 Five members of the Board of Directors shall constitute a quorum for the transaction of business.
 Unless provided otherwise in these Bylaws, an action of the Board shall require a two-thirds vote of the Board of Directors present and voting.
 Fifty members of the Council shall constitute a quorum at any regular or special meeting of the Council.
 All actions of the members shall require a simple majority of the members present and voting.

-Members shall pay upon election to membership such initiation fee as may be fixed by the Board of Directors.
-Members shall pay on or before August 15 of each year annual dues in the amount fixed by the Board of Directors.
+Active, Associate and Student Members shall pay upon election to membership such initiation fee as may be fixed by the Board of Directors.
+Active, Associate and Student Members shall pay on or before August 15 of each year annual dues in the amount fixed by the Board of Directors.
 Members who fail to pay their dues within three months after the same are payable shall be deemed to have relinquished their membership in the Council.

 The President shall appoint annually, with the advice and consent of the Board of Directors, the Chairman and other members of the Committees on Bylaws, Membership, Nominations, Programs and other such committees as shall be deemed advisable.
 Such committees shall establish rules of procedure and practice for their meetings and may change the same from time to time.

-No members of this Council shall use their membership or the Council’s membership list in any form of advertising or solicitation of business.
+No members (active, emeritus, student and associate) of this Council shall use their membership or the Council’s membership list in any form of advertising or solicitation of business.
 The Officers and Board of Directors of the Council shall not allow the Council’s membership list to be used in soliciting any business, whether for profit or not for profit.

 These Bylaws may be amended by a two-thirds vote of the Board of Directors then in office.